 With so little time these days to prepare multiple meals, make sure your one meal provides built-in options for another dinner.

 Remember to have fun with leftovers!
-Think of them as a no-stress convenience item to cook your next trim and terrific meal!
+Think of them as a no-stress convenience item to cook your next trim and terrific meal.

-This Mama’s tips for making a glazed pork tenderloin recipe
+Tips for making a glazed pork tenderloin recipe

 You may want to tenderize the pork tenderloins with a meat tenderizing tool before placing them in the marinade.